mattopia/spectraclock/README.md

 spectraclock.py --debug /dev/ttyAMA0
 ```

 Change `/dev/ttyAMA0` to your appropriate serial device.
 If you are using a Pi, this should be either `/dev/ttyAMA0` or `/dev/ttyS0`, depending on your configuration.

-If you have properly wired your clock, after a few seconds you should see the clock set itself to match your system's current time.
+If everything is properly wired, you should see the clock set itself to match your system's current time within a few seconds.
+If your clock does not properly synchronize, stop here and review the troubleshooting section.
 If all is working well, Press Ctrl-C to exit the script.

 3) Grab a copy of the example systemd unit file and place it in the appropriate location: